telerik/blazor-docs/components/combobox/overview.md

 @[template](/_contentTemplates/dropdowns/features.md#styling)

->To learn more about the appearance, anatomy, and accessibility of the ComboBox, visit the [Progress Design System documentation](https://www.telerik.com/design-system/docs/components/combobox/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.
+>tip To learn more about the appearance, anatomy, and accessibility of the ComboBox, visit the [Progress Design System documentation](https://www.telerik.com/design-system/docs/components/combobox/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.

 ### Popup settings